Gaben14/TAU_Intro_DuckDuckGo_Selenium_2024/readme.md

 DONE -- verify auto-complete suggestions pertain to the search text DONE -- search by selecting an auto-complete suggestion DONE -- search a new phrase from the results page
-In Progress - do an image search do a video search do a news search change settings
+DONE - do an image search
+do a video search
+do a news search
+change settings